pebal/sgcl/README.md

 std::cout << std::any_cast<double>(any.metadata()) << std::endl;  // also ok
 ```
 ## Not working
 Currently cycles are not detected in the standard containers.
-All pointers in the containers are roots.
+All pointers in these containers are roots.